 An Australian team believes they’ve found a way of diagnosing Endometriosis by running a biopsy on a sample of the uterine lining (endometrium) and testing it for the presence of Endometriosis nerve fibers.
 This study was published in 2009 and further testing was needed.

 There are also ongoing research studies to continue to identify the genetic breakdown of Endometriosis.
 The Feinstein Institute was commissioned by the Endometriosis Foundation of America to conduct tests and after two years of literary research,they have finally begun the ROSE Study.
 Research Outsmarts Endometriosis will study 200 women per year by testing their DNA, Endometriosis biopsies, medical histories, etc. to get a better glimpse into Endometriosis on a molecular and genetic level.
-If interested, more information on ROSE can be found here.
 The results of this study may lead to further avenues of non-invasive diagnoses.

 UC San Diego is also currently researching the variant levels of protein levels in healthy women vs. women with Endometriosis.
-The World Endometriosis Research Foundaton continues their efforts to aid in standardized collections of samples and data for Endometriosis research.
+The World Endometriosis Research Foundation continues their efforts to aid in standardized collections of samples and data for Endometriosis research.
 And the World Endometriosis Society holds a Congress every few years to discuss present studies and findings and future efforts to help not only diagnosis but cure Endometriosis.
-Their next Congress is scheduled for May 17-20, 2017.

 With all of these studies, efforts, and brilliant minds, there will be a non-invasive test one day in the future.
 And there will also be a cure.
 One day.